-- > Promotion of young Japanese personnel to work or intern in ASEAN companies and young Japanese entrepreneurs to the region. - > Support for the employment of ASEAN personnel in Japanese companies in ASEAN and at their head offices in Japan, as well as for the promotion of personnel exchange between ASEAN and Japan. - ➤ Provision of opportunities for ASEAN human resources to undertake Japanese style education in Japanese companies, technical colleges, etc. - > Promote the production of human resources (social entrepreneurs) who can innovate to solve social problems. - > Development of a human resource development environment that enables people to understand science
+- > Promotion of young Japanese personnel to work or intern in ASEAN companies and young Japanese entrepreneurs into the region. - > Support for the employment of ASEAN personnel in Japanese companies in ASEAN and at their head offices in Japan, as well as for the promotion of personnel exchange between ASEAN and Japan. - > Offering opportunities for ASEAN human resources to undertake Japanese style engineering education provided by KOSEN (technical schools) in collaboration with local universities. - > Promote the development of human resources (social entrepreneurs) who can innovate to solve socio-economic problems. - > Training of incubators, accelerators, investors and other human resources to support entrepreneurs - > Develop an environment to enhance people's understanding in science and technology and their own purpose in society, which can be applied to their respective companies.